Having worked previously for a funeral home one has the opportunity to meet many interesting people.

 With that said.

-We routinely travel to various hospitals to transport the deceased and bring them back to the funeral home.
+We would routinely travel to various hospitals to transport the deceased and bring them back to the funeral home.

 When we enter the hospital through a specific entrance there will usually be a few moments when we are standing and waiting in an out of the way location.